ejkim25/ejkim25/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
+* 🌍 Outside of technology, I enjoy singing, reading, learning languages, and exploring new creative skills.
+I’m currently learning Japanese and hope to learn the drums someday.
 - ⚡ Fun fact: ...
 -->